 In a large cast-iron skillet over medium-high heat add oil and chicken, letting excess marinade drip off of it before adding to the skillet.
 Cook for 3-4 minutes per side, or until it is cooked through and internal temperature reaches 165 degrees.
 (Check with a meat thermometer.)

 Meanwhile, in a separate, small saucepan or skillet add remaining balsamic marinade and bring to a boil.
 Boil for 1 minute and then reduce heat to simmer.
+Let balsamic vinegar mixture simmer for 10 minutes or until it is reduced by half and forms a glaze.

 Serve cooked chicken breasts with balsamic glaze and enjoy!